The most effective method to calculate your Term Insurance Cover

 - Stock options @ 0%: As these are high-risk investments, take them at zero value.
 If any of them pay off, consider it a bonus.

-Summing up all these numbers will give you the actual amount you own.
+Totalling all these calculations will help you arrive at the actual amount you own.

 Now, you can calculate the total cover you will need using the formula -

 For the sake of simplicity, this calculation considers a scenario where death happens today.

 We strongly recommend you opt for the increasing cover option available with all leading term life insurance plans - this will ensure your cover increases systematically over a period of time beating inflation.

 If you want to factor in inflation for the entire term right now, you may multiply this cover amount by 2.5 to 3X to calculate the inflation proof cover you need.

 Haven't you read our eBook yet?

 Our recently launched The Ridiculously Simple Guide to Term Insurance has detailed illustrated examples for the process of calculating the appropriate cover amount for oneself.